Position Statement:

 It is the opinion of the board that beneficial use is, at the present time, the best available alternative for the use of biosolids.
 It is recycling at the most basic level of human life and will improve soil organic matter and tilth, which will improve the long term sustainability and productivity of the soil, when the above conditions are met.

-The conservation plan is highly influenced by whether or not the biosolids product needs to be incorporated into the soil.
+The Ag E&S plan is highly influenced by whether or not the biosolids product needs to be incorporated into the soil.
 The quality of the biosolids and the treatment processes used may require that the biosolids be incorporated.
 Most treatment plants have improved there processes so they have a higher quality product that does not require tilling into the soil.
 In many cases this gives the landowner more flexibility in what combination of BMP’s he can use to control soil erosion.
 This has allowed some farms that use exclusively no-till farming to apply biosolids as a fertilizer source and still have excellent erosion control.